Mateusz-CristalCodeai/githube-readme/README.md

 - Role: Python developer
 - Location: Katowice, Poland
 - Interests: [3 short items]
-- Currently: [what you are learning or building]
+- Currently: Building an app for senior care facilities that helps manage HR resources and analyze medical data.

 ## What I do